CaptainO5/Sentiment-Analysis-Graph-Cuts/README.md

 > Code and results are in `/Subjectivity.ipynb`

 ##### Part 2
-Instead of using a Naive bayes model to extract Subjective sentences, Graph cut based algorithm is used.
+Instead of using a Naive bayes model to extract Subjective sentences, Graph cut based algorithm, mentioned in the paper, is used.

-###### TO DO
+Values considered are
+ - T = 2
+ - c = 0.5
+ - f(d) = 1 / d ** 2

+All the subjetive sentences are trained and tested on a Naive Bayes model.

+> Code is in `/Graph_cut.ipynb`